IB Primary Years Programme

 What is International Baccalaureate Primary Years Programme (IB PYP)?

-The PYP is one of the four programmes offered by the International Baccalaureate and is designed for students aged from 3 to 12 years.
+The PYP is one of the four programmes offered by the International Baccalaureate and is designed for students from ages 3 to 12 years.
 The PYP prepares students to become active, caring, and lifelong learners who demonstrate respect for themselves and others and have the capacity to participate in the world around them.
 It focuses on developing the child’s curiosity, both within and beyond the classroom.